a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 _This is a selection of some of the improvements that are now alpha following the v1.31 release._

-### New DRA APIs for better accelerators and other hardware management: DRA: control plane controller ("classic DRA")
+### New DRA APIs for better accelerators and other hardware management

 Kubernetes v1.31 brings an updated dynamic resource allocation (DRA) API and design.
 The main focus in the update is on structured parameters because they make resource information and requests transparent to Kubernetes and clients and enable implementing features like cluster autoscaling.
 DRA support in the kubelet was updated such that version skew between kubelet and the control plane is possible.
 With structured parameters, the scheduler allocates `ResourceClaims` while scheduling a pod.
 Allocation by a DRA driver controller is still supported through what is now called "classic DRA".